 Most pain is caused by the irritation of joints, nerves or other tissues.
 PGP is often caused by stiffness at one joint causing another joint to become inflamed and painful, therefore it is important to try to find the cause of the pain and not just treat the symptoms alone.
 Of course, no matter what the causes, if you think you are in pain, you are in pain.

 Treatment of pain in PGP

 It is important to seek treatment from a manual therapist (for example, a physiotherapist, osteopath or chiropractor) to make sure that any mechanical or joint cause of your pain is being treated, and that you are not just treating the symptoms when there is a treatable cause for those symptoms.
 Please see our 'Treatment' section for more information.
-Other forms of pain relief explained in this section of the website aim to complement any treatment you are receiving and make you feel more comfortable during and between treatments.
+Other forms of pain relief explained in this section of the website will complement any treatment you are receiving and make you feel more comfortable during and between treatments.